rickb777/process/README.md

 ## How To

-Just create a new group then tell some functions to Go:
+Just create a new group then tell some functions to `Go`:

 ```
 	processes := process.NewGroup()